Feed and fresh water for stronger and healthier day-old chicks

 The best source of feed (energy) to enhance these critical development processes is the nutrient-rich residual yolk sack, and it is very important that it actually is used for this.
 However, if there is no external source of feed available, the energy in the yolk will just be spent on basic maintenance instead of to boost development.

-In the HatchCare system, newly hatched chicks enter a separate HatchCare Basket via one of the many Eggs-its – open spaces on the HatchCare Tray.
+In the HatchCare system, newly hatched chicks enter the separate HatchCare Basket via one of the many open spaces on the HatchCare Tray, called a Eggs-it.
 In the special HatchCare Basket, there are feed troughs on two sides, which contain enough feed for 24-36 hours.

 When chicks are able to start eating directly after hatching, the weight of the feed pushes the residual yolk into the intestinal tract, naturally stimulating the absorption of the important nutrients it contains.
 In this way, the external feed provides the chicks with the energy it needs for basic maintenance, while the high-value nutrition of the yolk can be used for its most important purpose: critical organ- and immune-system development.

 As soon as a chick hatches, it begins to lose moisture as a result of breath evaporation, leading to an average 8% decrease in body weight.
 HatchCare is giving chick’s access to fresh water during the hatch window period.
 Drinking gutters in the special HatchCare Basket provide a continuous supply of fresh flowing water.
 HatchCare is the only system that provides chicks with the basic necessity of water from the moment they hatch, responding not only to what the chick needs for optimal development, but also to modern demands for more animal-friendly production.

 Improved living conditions for more animal friendly production

 Chicks that are hatched in HatchCare are completely supplied with the basic necessities of life – water and feed.
 But the system also delivers other advantages that improve the chicks’ living conditions in early life, which benefit them in a variety of ways.